wp-plugins/orbisius-cyberstore/readme.txt

 * Shortcode attribute to render price
 * Fixed: when adding a product it did't return the correct ID but just 1 for all new products.
 * Added some product field defaults -> add product was outputting some notices
+* Added a filter before serving the file for download that way the file can be changed by a filter

 = 1.1.7 =
 * fix: using plugin name instead of it's internal slug